By MICHAEL SCHREIBER

 Gloria Dei Church was built towards the northern end of a low ridge paralleling the Delaware River, just south of the outlet of Wicaco Creek (the creek ran close to what is now Christian Street).

-The current church building, constructed 1699-1700, is at the highest point of the ridge, sitting perhaps 15 feet above the high tide of the river.
+The current church building, begun in 1698 and consecrated in 1700, is at the highest point of the ridge, sitting perhaps 15 feet above the high tide of the river.
 The ridge once seemed higher than it does now, since the ground surrounding it has been raised in height—including Swanson Street in the east (which used to run as a causeway directly along the banks of the river), Water Street in the west, and Christian Street in the north.

-Moreover, Watson says that the hill where the present church sits was lowered about eight feet from its original height.
+In his “Annals of Philadelphia in the Olden Times” (first published in 1830), John Fanning Watson said that the hill where the present church sits was lowered about eight feet from its original height.
 He points out that the stone foundations of the church, which are now exposed on the Swanson Street side, used to be completely underground.

 Nevertheless, most of the ridge probably remains fairly close to its original height, since graves in the churchyard that predate the church building remain buried.
-The oldest dates that are still readily visible on tombstones close to the church are 1721, but the first burials probably took place on the property some four decades earlier.
-(The 1669 blockhouse at the site was converted into a church in 1677, and it is thought that landowner Sven Gunnarsson, who died soon after 1680, was one of the first to be buried in the churchyard.)
+The oldest date that is still readily visible on a tombstone close to the church is 1708, but the first burials probably took place on the property some four decades earlier.
+(A fortified wooden church was established there in 1677, and it is thought that landowner Sven Gunnarsson, who died soon after 1680, was one of the first to be buried in the churchyard.)

 The Wicaco ridge extended south almost half a mile to about where Wharton Street is today.
 At that point, the land dropped into a valley, through which a small creek ran into the Delaware (just south of what became Reed Street in 1829).
 Continuing along the river to the south, the land was relatively flat and open (this was called Wicacoa Meadows in the second half of the 18th century), and it became marshy further south in the vicinity of Hay Creek (also called Moyamensing Creek, around present-day Oregon Avenue).